Helpful Hints for Your Admission Gentle Path at The Meadows

 For recreational activities, appropriate apparel includes knee-length shorts and bathing suits.
 These items may be worn in recreational areas such as the fitness center, pool, and basketball courts.
 Sleeveless shirts and tank-tops are not allowed, so it is recommended to bring a comfortable t-shirt or short-sleeved workout shirt.

 Patients are free to do laundry during leisure hours.
 All laundry supplies are provided by Gentle Path at The Meadows, including irons.
-In addition, bed linens and towels are provided on campus.
+Also, bed linens and towels are provided on campus.

 All personal toiletries brought to Gentle Path at The Meadows must be in their original containers.
 Non-alcoholic mouthwash is allowed.
 While emery boards are preferred, nail files or clippers (no longer than 1 ½ inches) are allowed on campus.
 Patients may bring their own electric/battery-operated razors.
 Disposable or safety razors are permitted but will be held by Medical Services’ staff when not in use.

 Any medications you bring to Gentle Path at The Meadows must be prescribed by your doctor and in the original containers with prescription labels attached.
 Medications not labeled and/or with a potential for abuse or dependency will be destroyed upon arrival.
 Vitamins and supplements will be reviewed by the medical staff prior to admission.

 A physician at Gentle Path at The Meadows will evaluate all medications brought into the facility.
 For this reason, it is recommended to only bring a 72-hour supply of prescription medications, as Gentle Path at The Meadows will refill all prescriptions as needed.
 Patients can bring a full supply of approved supplements, hormones, vitamins, etc., provided they are in their original, sealed containers.
 Gentle Path at The Meadows will supply and replenish approved vitamins and supplements at no additional charge.

 Your Primary Counselor will evaluate treatment/recovery related reading materials (no outside reading materials are permitted).
 Please bring personal stationary, an address book, stamps, pens, and notebooks.
 It is recommended to bring a small amount of cash ($200 or less).